KristiyanGochev/-React-Material-UI/routtest2/README.md

    `curl localhost:4000/writers/{id}` : will return an single item with a specified id

 #### POST :
-  The command bellow will send post requist to the server which
+  The command bellow will send post requist to the server:
    * -H content-type: application/json
    * -X method: POST
    * -d {"name":"myName","id":"123"}